KyleKing/recipes/docs/poultry/poached_chicken.md

 ### Instant Pot

 - Pour in the broth and secure the Instant Pot lid
-- Cook at manual or pressure cook for 12 minutes
+- Cook at manual or pressure cook for 12 minutes (maybe ~14min from frozen)
 - Quick release